angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

 This is far lower than the desired packing density desired by Starcloud to fit the solar arrays into a single Starship.
 The number of launches can thus be computed from the ratio of the Starcloud and SAW packing densities—a dimensionless number—which is 3.24.

+$$ N_{launches,volume} = \frac{128}{39.43} = 5 \text{ launches }  $$

 This means we would need 4 launches using SAW technology.
 If we used the more realistic estimate packing density (160 m²/m³), it would need 5 launches.

 ### Mass-based launch numbers